“Maybe” is the most un-sexy word in the English language. Everyone loves the absolute.

 Also, people lose interest.

-You had probably nodded along in agreement until that last statement.
-Everybody fancies themself an independent thinker — just as everyone thinks their skills as a driver are better than average.
+Everybody fancies themselves an independent thinker — just as everyone thinks their skills as a driver are better than average.
 However, the fact of the matter is that we like to agree with people we find agreeable, and support notions that fit our world view because uncovering the truth is hard.
 That’s exactly the challenge faced by voters in California.

 Prop 37 is a ballot initiative that would require genetically modified foods to be labeled by food producers.
 Despite the overwhelming confidence expressed by some of its supporters, this is not a no-brainer.
 I think it’s more a case of potato-potahto; and I say we call the whole thing off.